-Figure 1 shows the TIMA structure.
+Figure 25-1 shows the TIMA structure.
 The central component of the TIMA is the 16-bit TIMA counter that can operate as a free-running counter or a modulo up-counter.
 The TIMA counter provides the timing reference for the input capture and output compare functions.
 The TIMA counter modulo registers, TAMODH-TAMODL, control the modulo value of the TIMA counter.
 Software can read the TIMA counter value at any time without affecting the counting sequence.

 The six TIMA channels are programmable independently as input capture or output compare channels.

-TIMA Counter Prescaler The TIMA clock source can be one of the seven prescaler outputs or the TIMA clock pin, PTD6/TACLK.
+25.4.1 TIMA Counter Prescaler

+The TIMA clock source can be one of the seven prescaler outputs or the TIMA clock pin, PTD6/ATD14/TACLK.
 The prescaler generates seven clock rates from the internal bus clock.
 The prescaler select bits, PS[2:0], in the TIMA status and control register select the TIMA clock source.

+25.4.2 Input Capture

-Input Capture An input capture function has three basic parts: edge select logic, an input capture latch, and a 16-bit counter.
+An input capture function has three basic parts: edge select logic, an input capture latch and a 16-bit counter.
 Two 8-bit registers, which make up the 16-bit input capture register, are used to latch the value of the free-running counter after the corresponding input capture edge detector senses a defined transition.
 The polarity of the active edge is programmable.
 The level transition which triggers the counter transfer is defined by the corresponding input edge bits (ELSxB and ELSxA in TASC0 through TASC5 control registers with x referring to the active channel number).
 When an active edge occurs on the pin of an input capture channel, the TIMA latches the contents of the TIMA counter into the TIMA channel registers, TACHxH-TACHxL.
 Input captures can generate TIMA CPU interrupt requests.
 Software can determine that an input capture event has occurred by enabling input capture interrupts or by polling the status flag bit.
-The result obtained by an input capture will be two more than the value of the free-running counter on the rising edge of the internal bus clock preceding the external transition.
-This delay is required for internal synchronization.

-The free-running counter contents are transferred to the TIMA channel status and control register (TACHxH-TACHxL, see TIMA Channel Registers on page 416), on each proper signal transition regardless of whether the TIMA channel flag (CH0F-CH5F in TASC0-TASC5 registers) is set or clear.
+The free-running counter contents are transferred to the TIMA channel register (TACHxH-TACHxL see TIMA Channel Registers on page 467) on each proper signal transition regardless of whether the TIMA channel flag (CH0F-CH5F in TASC0-TASC5 registers) is set or clear.
 When the status flag is set, a CPU interrupt is generated if enabled.
 The value of the count latched or "captured" is the time of the event.
 Because this value is stored in the input capture register 2 bus cycles after the actual event occurs, user software can respond to this event at a later time and determine the actual time of the event.
 However, this must be done prior to another input capture on the same pin; otherwise, the previous time value will be lost.